Bill Johnson (pastor)

+In 1998, he co-founded the Bethel School of Supernatural Ministry.
+Johnson is also an author and itinerant speaker, appearing in Christian media and documentary films.
+His ministry has attracted both widespread support and criticism, particularly in relation to theology, charismatic practices, and political involvement.
 Johnson has also gained recognition in popular media, appearing in documentaries like Father of Lights and American Gospel: Christ Alone, and in interviews with CBN and Charisma magazine.

-Politically, he has expressed conservative views, endorsing Donald Trump in 2016 and 2020 due to positions on abortion, same-sex marriage, and globalization.
-Johnson opposes homosexuality as a sin, aligning with Bethel Church’s stance on heterosexual marriage, and the church has actively opposed legislation restricting conversion therapy in California.
+Politically, he has expressed conservative views, endorsing Donald Trump in 2016 and 2020 due to positions against abortion, same-sex marriage, and globalization.
+Johnson opposes homosexuality as a sin, aligning with Bethel Church's stance on heterosexual marriage.
+The church actively supports the practice of conversion therapy.